galaxyproject/iwc/workflows/microbiome/README.md

 ## _Gene-based Pathogen Identification_

-In this workflow, we determine whether the samples are pathogenic or not, by looking for genes known to be linked to pathogenicity or to the pathogenecity character of the organim:
+In this workflow, we determine whether the samples are pathogenic or not, by looking for genes known to be linked to pathogenicity or to the pathogenecity character of the organism.

 - Virulence Factor (VF): gene products, usually proteins, involved in pathogenicity.
-By identifiying them we can call a pathogen and its severity level
+By identifying them, we can call a pathogen and its severity level

 - Antimicrobial Resistance genes (AMR).

     These type of genes have three fundamental mechanisms of antimicrobial resistance that are enzymatic degradation of antibacterial drugs, alteration of bacterial proteins that are antimicrobial targets, and changes in membrane permeability to antibiotics, which will lead to not altering the target site and spread throughput the pathogenic bacteria decreasing the overall fitness of the host.

 In this workflow we: